-- □ Underwriting standards: You used standards to underwrite the transaction that have historically resulted in comparatively low rates of delinquency and default during adverse economic conditions. - □ Payment history: The consumer paid on time for a significant time after origination or reset of an adjustable-rate mortgage.

-Among the types of factors that may show that your ATR determination was not reasonable and in good faith:

-- □ Underwriting standards: You ignored evidence that your underwriting standards are not effective at determining consumers' repayment ability. - □ Inconsistency: You applied underwriting standards inconsistently or used underwriting standards different from those you used for similar loans without having a reasonable justification. - Payment history: The consumer defaults early in the loan, or shortly after the loan resets, without having experienced a significant financial challenge or life-altering event.
+1 Underwriting standards: You used standards to underwrite the transaction that have historically resulted in comparatively low rates of delinquency and default during adverse economic conditions.
+I Payment history: The consumer paid on time for a significant time after origination or reset of an adjustable-rate mortgage.
+Among t in good f types of factors that may show that your ATR determination was not reasonable and n: I Underwriting standards: You ignored evidence that your underwriting standards are not effective at determining consumers' repayment ability.
+I Inconsistency: You applied underwriting standards inconsistently or used underwriting standards different from those you used for similar loans without having a reasonable justification.
+I Payment history: The consumer defaults early in the loan, or shortly after the loan resets, without having experienced a significant financial challenge or life-altering event.